 Strategies to Increase Linkages to the Broader Economy

-- Australia Horizontal Linkages: Positive Spillovers Through Horizontal Linkages (Intergovernmental Forum on Mining Minerals Metals and Sustainable Development)
+- Australia Horizontal Linkages: Positive Spillovers Through Horizontal Linkages (Intergovernmental Forum on Mining, Minerals, Metals and Sustainable Development)

-This resource provides extensive guidance on implementation of local content policies in the mining sector.
+This resource provides extensive guidance on the implementation of local content policies in the mining sector.
 For those interested in ...

-Broadly speaking, to target opportunities for horizontal linkages, governments should first conduct the various assessments covered in the subtopic Assessing the potential to create increased economic links.
-The information provided from the assessments will inform the targeting of incentives and support for businesses who can utilize the newly discovered capabilities.
-With this understanding, governments and other stakeholders can provide incentives for potentially linked businesses to target non-extractive buyers, as described in Creating Incentives To Increase Economic Links, and can also consider capacity-building support for these firms in a way that is essentially the same as described in the “Building The Capacity Of Local Businesses” section of the Supplying Extractives section.
+Broadly speaking, to target opportunities for horizontal linkages, governments should start by conducting the assessments covered in the subtopic Assessing the potential to create increased economic links.
+These assessments will inform the development of potential incentives and support for efforts to utilize the capabilities found in the extractive industry value chain.
+Based on this, governments and other stakeholders can provide incentives for local businesses to seek out nonextractive buyers, as described in Creating Incentives to Increase Economic Links, and can also consider Building The Capacity of Local Businesses.